- Vaccinations required for South Africa

-As of October 1st South Africa will also consider Zambia as a country infected by Yellow Fever even though the WHO does not currently list Zambia.
+South Africa considers Zambia as a country infected by Yellow Fever, even though the WHO does not currently list Zambia.
 All travellers from Zambia into South Africa will be required to show proof of yellow fever vaccination.

 Smart traveller has also updated it’s entry & exit requirements for Zambia and advises that Travellers may be required to show proof of yellow fever vaccinations if they have visited a country where yellow fever is common.